 Chimney Rocks and Secret Beach OR Skunk Harbor

-Technically still in Carson City, your home base for this trip, start your day with a hike at Chimney Rocks down to Secret Beach.
+Technically still in Carson City, your home base for this trip, start your day with a hike at Lake Tahoe’s Chimney Rocks, hiking down to Secret Beach.
 Park at the Chimney Beach Trailhead (map link here) and hike down to the water.
 It’s a little over a half mile down to the water, and then you can continue south, away from Chimney Beach to visit Secret Cove, 2.4 miles in total.

 You can also park at the viewpoint loop parking area (on the west side of the highway) and hike down to Secret Cove from there.
 Skunk Harbor is another option right in this same vicinity (map link to trailhead here) and it’s less strenuous than the hike down from the parking area above Secret Cove, but is longer at 2.8 miles.
 Clearly, there are lots of options, so pick the one with the fewest cars at the trailhead.